The Ultimate In Birding Tours

 We will also seek a handful of other endemics inhabiting this scenic area.
 Black Metaltails thirstily sip from the mistletoe flowers, the secretive Ancash Tapaculo is usually singing from boulder-strewn slopes and the smart Rufous-eared Brushfinch is common here.

-Other birds we may well find during our exploration of these wonderful mountains of central Peru include Green-headed Hillstar (often lumped in Andean Hillstar), White-winged Cinclodes, Green-tailed Trainbearer, the streak-crowned cajabambae race of the Rusty-crowned Tit-Spinetail, D’Orbigny’s Chat-Tyrant, Rufous-webbed Tyrant, and Rufous-naped and Plain-capped Ground Tyrants.
-A beautiful trail through taller Polylepis woodland lower down leads us into the haunts of the nuthatch-like Giant Conebill, the shy Jelski’s Chat-Tyrant and the endemic Plain-tailed Warbling-Finch, and we should also find Black-crested Warbler (here near the southern limit of its range).
+Other birds we may well find during our exploration of these wonderful mountains of central Peru include the near-endemic Green-headed Hillstar, White-winged Cinclodes, Green-tailed Trainbearer, the streak-crowned cajabambae race of the Rusty-crowned Tit-Spinetail, D’Orbigny’s Chat-Tyrant, Rufous-webbed Tyrant, and Rufous-naped and Taczanowski’s Ground Tyrants.
+A beautiful trail through taller Polylepis woodland lower down leads us into the haunts of the nuthatch-like Giant Conebill, the shy Jelski’s Chat-Tyrant and the endemic Plain-tailed Warbling Finch, and we should also find Black-crested Warbler (here near the southern limit of its range).

 Central Peru: Day 5 An early morning start near Yungay finds us in an area of dry intermontane scrub in the bottom of the ‘Callejon de Huaylas’ where we hope to find the undescribed cinnamon-tailed race of the endemic Pale-tailed Canastero.
 The endemic Spot-throated Hummingbird is found here, Southern Beardless Tyrannulets deliver their plaintive calls from this cactus-studded habitat and Vermilion Flycatchers add a touch of colour.